 12. After completing the steps above and you want to power-off the computer, you do not need to go through the process of closing files, applications and operating system.
-You can poweroff the computer at once by pressing the power button or selecting "Standby" when you shut down Windows[®] 98.
+You can poweroff the computer at once by pressing the power button or selecting "Standby" when you shut down Windows® 98/2000/ ME

 To power-on the computer, just press the power button.
 The operating session where you left off when you power-off the computer will resume in not more than 8 seconds.
-However, the power button will not function if a keyboard password has been set in the "KB Power On Password" field of the Integrated Peripherals submenu.
-You must type the password to power-on the computer.